 Enjoy these treats with loved ones during the holiday season or any time of the year.

 This recipe makes a dozen cookies.
 To create more, be sure to double the batch.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+This date is not always correct.
+Please use your best descretion.

 Nutrition Information: Yield: 12 Serving Size: 1